ividal/TransferLearning/README.md

 ### How do I get set up? ###

 1. Make sure you either:
-  -- create a virtual environment
+    * create a virtual environment
-  -- or are running a docker container with docker ([see here](https//hub.docker.com/r/tensorflow/tensorflow/))
+    * or are running a docker container with docker ([see here](https//hub.docker.com/r/tensorflow/tensorflow/))
 2. Install the dependencies with the `requirements.txt` in this repo.

-Quick start:
+Quick start with a virtual environment:
 ```sh
 $ virtualenv -p $(which python3) py-tf
 $ source py-tf/bin/activate